noi-techpark/odh-docs/source/howto/authentication.rst

 provided that you own an username and a password to access the closed data in the datasets.

-To obtain the credentials, please address your enquiry to the contact email of the dataset you would like to access.
+To obtain the credentials, please send an email to |contact|\.
+This action will open a support ticket that will be taken in charge by the Customer Support Team.

 Bearer Token Login